Root Vegetables List: Nutritious & Delicious Options

 Can you provide a list of root vegetables along with their pictures and names?

-Yes, there are many lists of root vegetables available online that include both pictures and names.
-For example, this list includes 24 types of root vegetables with pictures and descriptions.
+Yes, several online resources offer lists of root vegetables with both pictures and names.
+For example, this list features 24 types of root vegetables with clear images and detailed descriptions.

 Are there any root vegetables that are typically white in color?